jerryding123/speechly-landing/posts/getting-started.md

 **Example Response:**
 > *"Based on your resume, here's a story about the mobile app project you led at your previous company, structured using the STAR method..."*

-## Why Chronicle Beats the Competition
+## Why Speechly Beats the Competition

 ### Completely Undetectable ✅
 - **Runs on your phone** - separate from your interview device